 Nearly inverted by the Scythians, a nomadic civilization whose women were warriors.
 Greek accounts would have it that before they could get married, Scythian women had to defeat three men in combat.
 (However, not full inversion as they married others of their tribe rather than the defeated men, who were often dead.)

-Mystique in X-Men tries to seduce Logan/Wolverine in the second film because he defeated her in combat in the previous one, complimenting him that "nobody ever left quite a scar like you did".
+Mystique tries to seduce Logan/Wolverine in X2: X-Men United because he defeated her in combat in X-Men, complimenting him that "nobody ever left quite a scar like you did".
 Logan is not interested.
 Later films show that Mystique is capable of having loving, if not necessarily intimate, relationships with other mutants even if they didn't actually beat her (Charles Xavier, Magneto).